Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

 \section{Relational Model Checking for Infinite MDPs}

-As discussed in Section \ref{sec:problem statement}, it is clear that when the domain is finite, the model checking problem is decidable as one can enumerates all states in the model.
-However, when the domain is infinite, the state space can be infinite, making enumerating all states infeasible.
-This section considers decidability of a special class of infinite RMDPs.
-Under the \textit{state-boundedness} condition \citep{Belardinelli2011}, a finite abstraction of an infinite RMDP can be constructed.
-Checking the finite abstraction instead of the underlying infinite model makes the model checking problem decidable.
-This section adopts the approach of \citet{Belardinelli2011} to construct a finite abstraction of such infinite RMDPs.
+It is clear that when the domain is finite, the model checking problem is decidable as one can enumerates all states in the model, as discussed in Section~\ref{sec:problem statement}.
+However, when the domain is infinite, the state space is typically infinite, making enumerating all states infeasible.
+In this section, we obtain decidability for a special class of infinite RMDPs.
+We will prove that under the \textit{state-boundedness} condition~\citep{Belardinelli2011}, a \textit{finite abstraction} of such RMDPs can be constructed checked by pCTL-REBEL.
+The main idea is to generate a finite abstraction that captures all relevant information of the underlying infinite RMDP with respect to a pCTL formula.
+Accordingly, checking the abstraction is equivalent to checking the infinite RMDP.
+By checking the finite abstraction, the model checking problem becomes decidable.
+This section adopts the approach of~\citet{Belardinelli2011} to construct finite abstractions of infinite RMDPs.
+Furthermore, we show that pCTL-REBEL can naturally handle such abstractions as they are structurally similar to RMDPs.

-This section also shows that pCTL-REBEL naturally handles the finite abstraction of some infinite RMDP. pCTL-REBEL does so since it reasons at the relational level, where an abstract state represents an infinite number of Herbrand interpretations.
-When reasoning about an abstract state, pCTL-REBEL actually reasons about an infinite number of Herbrand interpretations at once.

-Section \ref{sec: abstract MDPs} defines a finite abstraction of a given infinite RMDP under the state-boundedness condition.
-Section \ref{sec: probabilistic Bisimulation} proves that checking a relational pCTL formula $\phi$ against the finite abstraction is equivalent to checking $\phi$ against the infinite RMDP.
-Section \ref{sec: pCTL REBEL infinite MDPs} shows that pCTL-REBEL can handle an infinite, state-bounded RMDP.
+Section~\ref{sec: abstract MDPs} defines the state-boundedness condition and under which, the finite abstraction of an infinite RMDP.
+Section~\ref{sec: probabilistic Bisimulation} proves that checking a pCTL formula $\phi$ against the finite abstraction is equivalent to checking $\phi$ against the corresponding infinite RMDP.
+Section~\ref{sec: pCTL REBEL infinite MDPs} discusses properties of pCTL-REBEL when handling such infinite RMDPs.